 What is big data in healthcare?

-Big data in healthcare refers to the massive volumes of health-related data generated from various sources, including electronic medical records (EMRs), wearable devices, medical imaging, and clinical trials.
-It’s used to gain insights that improve patient care, operations, and medical research.
+Big data in healthcare refers to the vast amounts of health-related data generated from various sources, including electronic medical records (EMRs), wearable devices, medical imaging and clinical trials.
+It’s used to gain insights that improve patient care, operations and medical research.

 How does big data improve patient care?